wp-plugins/quick-featured-images/README.txt

 7. The seventh and last screen: take an overview of your rules for future default featured images.

 == Changelog ==

+= 11.1 =
+* Fixed bug which yielded the error message "No matches found" at the Confirmation step
+* Fixed wrong links in the Confirmation list if cache was used

 = 11.0 =
 * Improved performance of confirmation step by using cached results of preview step